 You are in charge.
 Your money does not control you.
 Take the bull by the horns and git’r dun.

-#5 Make a written budget
+#5 Make a written budget and track your numbers

 And no, keeping receipts in a tattered envelope with your scribbling on the outside doesn’t count.